Joe-Degs/emulator/README.md

 ```
 Implementing the syscalls should be trivial (LOL!), but I'll be doing it
 incrementally, i.e implementing syscalls only when I have need of them.
-Syscall names and their respective numbers can be found in `syscall-numbers.txt`
+Syscall names and their respective numbers can be found in `*syscalls*.txt`
 So implement a syscall, stick in the syscall table `syscalls` in the `syscall.go`
 and you might be good to go.

-#### minor improvements in debugging
-1. there are better error messages, I dont know if I should I call them error
-messages or reports or logs.
-But they help you understand why the emulator
-crushed anytime it does.
+### features
+- Memory mapping unit for mapping programs into memory
+- Memory permissions to ensure secured access.
+- Ability to reset/clone/fork the execution context provided by the emulator.
+- Ability to dump execution context for easy debugging of issues.
 ```
-joe@debian:~/go/src/github.com/Joe-Degs/emulator|| go run . testdata/newtool/test
+joe@debian:~/dev/emulator$ ./simpmulator -v -elf-info testdata/newlibc/newtool/test
 PATH: /home/joe/go/src/github.com/Joe-Degs/emulator/testdata/newtool/test
 FILENAME: test
 MEM SIZE: 0x1fffff